Communicative Disorders Courses

 3

-Study of research methods for use in communicative disorders and related disciplines.
-Emphasis on evaluation of experimental design for clinical research and critical reading of published research.
+This course covers the study of research methods for use in communicative disorders and related disciplines.
+This includes an emphasis on evaluation of experimental design for clinical research and critical reading of published research.

 CD